Overview of the Loggregator System

 /firehose endpoint.
 The events coming out of the Firehose are formatted as protobuf messages conforming to the dropsonde protocol.

-The address of the traffic controller can be discovered by hitting the
+You can discover the address of the Traffic Controller by hitting the

-info endpoint on the API and getting the value of the doppler_logging_endpoint.
+info endpoint on the API and retrieving the value of the

 $ cf curl /v2/info | jq .doppler_logging_endpoint wss://doppler.192.0.2.34.xip.io:443